FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

 ## 108. Convert Sorted Array to Binary Search Tree

-this is the description :

     Given an array where elements are sorted in ascending order, convert it to a height balanced BST.

 ## 110. Balanced Binary Tree

-this is the description :

     Given a binary tree, determine if it is height-balanced.
     For this problem, a height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

 ## 111. Minimum Depth of Binary Tree

-this is the description :

     Given a binary tree, find its minimum depth.